ZaBAOW/Inventation/README.md

 message due to either mission or invalid information that was input.**(there is currently no code in place that presents this error to the user outside of the developer tools)

+Despite which ever route is chosen by the user, if they are able to give the application valid information, they will redirect to the site creation page.
+On the site creation page they user will have access to a side menu, which is opened by pressing on the menu icon in the top left corner of the site creation page.
+Currently there are five buttons available for the user to interact with.
+The first three buttons are what the user will click in order to append one of the three features respective to the button they clicked.
+If the user wishes to remove the feature, they will be able to click on the "remove" button represented by an "x", which will be located to the right of its respective feature.
+The fourth button in the side menu will allow for the user to return to the homepage.
+They fifth button will allow the user to save their current session in the site creation page for when they are done or need to return to the session another time.**(there is a preview button that does redirect to a preview page that does not work as intended at the moment)**

 ### Prerequisites